InnocentAnywar/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-7-create_global_variable creates global variable 8-true_knowledge	 prints value of addition			  of 128 to $TRUEKNOWLEDGE 9-divide_and_rule	 prints the result of pow			  er divided by $DIVIDE
+7-create_global_variable creates global variable 8-true_knowledge	 prints value of addition			  of 128 to $TRUEKNOWLEDGE 9-divide_and_rule	 prints the result of pow			  er divided by $DIVIDE 10-love_exponent_breath	 diplays the result of $B			  REATH to the power $LOVE